matrix-construct/construct/doc/STYLE.md

 of its execution: this is not standard; we do not rely on this.
 Do not use `assert()` to check return values of statements that need to be executed in optimized builds.

+#### Comments

+* `/* */` Multi-line comments are not normally used.
+We reserve this for debugging and temporary multi-line grey-outs.
+The goal for rarely using this is to not impede anybody attempting to refactor or grey-out a large swath of code.

+* `//` Primary developer comment; used even on multiple lines.

+* `///` Documentation comment; the same style as the single line comment; the documentation is applied to code that follows the comment block.

+* `///<` Documentation comment; this documents code preceding the comment.

+##### Documentation will be pedantic, windy and even patronizing

+This is considered a huge anti-pattern in most other contexts where comments and documentation are minimal, read by experts, end up being misleading, tend to diverge from their associated code after maintenance, etc. This project is an exception.
+Consider two things:

+1. This is a free and open source public internet project.
+The goal here is to make it easy for many-eyeballs to understand everything.
+Then, many-eyeballs can help fix comments which become misleading.

+2. Most free and open source public internet projects are written in C because C++ is complicated with a steep learning curve.
+It is believed C++ reduces the amount of many-eyeballs.
+A huge number of contributions to these projects come from people with limited experience working on their "first project."

+Therefor, writers of documentation will consider a reader which has encountered IRCd as their first project, specifically in C++.
+Patronizing explanations of common/standard C++ patterns and intricacies can be made.

+### Art & Tableaux

+* Tab style is **tabs before spaces**.
+Tabs set an indentation level and then spaces format things *at that level*.
+This is one of the hardest styles to get right and then enforce, but it looks the best for everyone.
+The point here is that the tab-width becomes a personal setting -- nobody has to argue whether it's worth 2 or 4 or 8 spaces...
+Remember, tabs are never used to align things that would fall out of alignment if the tab-width changed.

 ### Conventions